TriLab-bioinf/WORKSHOP2024_3/Guide_1_DE_analysis.md

-# Guide 1: Differential gene expression analysis with R
+# Guide 1: Basic differential gene expression analysis
+## Comparison between two groups (e.g. Case vs Control ; Female vs Male ; Mutant vs WT)

 In Rstudio go to `File > New File > R Notebook`.
 A new notebook template will open.
 Delete all lines from line 6 to the end and save it as `guide_1.Rmd`.